Joscha Bach: Philosophical views

 Bach's interests extend beyond AI and cognitive science to touch on deeper questions about consciousness, free will, the nature of reality, and the future of humanity in an age of intelligent machines.
 His work is heavily influenced by philosophical discussions about phenomenology and epistemology.
-He frequently engages in debates on the nature of the self, arguing that what we consider "self" is an illusion—a mental model constructed by the brain for practical purposes.
+He frequently engages in debates on the nature of the self, arguing that the concept of the "self" is an illusion—a mental model constructed by the brain for practical purposes.

-Bach also envisions a future where AI might possess meta-cognition—the ability to be aware of its own thought processes and to reflect on them.
+Bach envisions a future where AI might possess meta-cognition—the ability to be aware of its own thought processes and to reflect on them.
 He suggests that while machines might achieve some level of subjective awareness, true consciousness in AI might only emerge when these systems can integrate their own experiences into a continuous narrative, much like humans do.

 He asserts that while today's AI systems are powerful, they are far from general intelligence.
 He frequently discusses the limitations of AI, asserting that current AI lacks understanding or any true conception of the world around it.
 He has been a prominent critic of overhyping deep learning models, advocating instead for more nuanced approaches that incorporate cognitive models, emotion modeling, and ethical considerations into AI research.

+In November 2025, an email chain between Bach and Epstein from 2016 was made public by the U.S. House Oversight Committee, revealing racist and sexist remarks by Bach, as well as sympathy for fascism and eugenics.
+Bach later commented on these remarks in a Substack post.

-Involvement with Jeffrey Epstein
+Association with Jeffrey Epstein

-A 2019 article in Science reported that Bach received funding from Jeffrey Epstein after Epstein's first conviction, citing a conference paper that includes a funding acknowledgement.
-In January 2020, a report published by Goodwin Procter following fact-finding efforts by MIT, outlined that Bach was hired to the Media Lab in part thanks to Epstein's donations to support Bach, claiming that donations done in November 2013 and in July and September 2014 totaled $300,000 (or 40% of Epstein’s post-conviction donations), corroborating these claims.
-In May 2020, Harvard released a report of their own fact-finding efforts, finding that Martin Nowak permitted Bach access to PED offices between 2014-2019, but that "Harvard never paid or received funds to support" Bach's research.
-The Harvard report also outlines that Bach was listed as a PED research scientist between 2014-2019, noting that two papers published after Bach's departure from MIT acknowledge support from Epstein and PED.
+A 2019 article in Science reported that Bach received funding from Jeffrey Epstein after his (Epstein's) first conviction, citing a conference paper which included a funding acknowledgement from Epstein.

+In January 2020, law firm Goodwin Procter released a report following fact-finding efforts by MIT after connections were revealed between Epstein and Joi Ito and Seth Lloyd, among other MIT faculty and staff.
+The report indicated that Bach was hired in the Media Lab partly due to Epstein's donations to support Bach, claiming that donations made in November 2013 and in July and September 2014 totaled $300,000, or roughly 40% of Epstein’s post-conviction donations to MIT.
+In May 2020, Harvard released a report of its own fact-finding efforts, finding that Martin Nowak permitted Bach access to PED offices between 2014-2019, but that "Harvard never paid or received funds to support" Bach's research.
+The Harvard report also mentioned that Bach was listed as a PED research scientist between 2014-2019, noting that two papers published after Bach's departure from MIT acknowledge support from Epstein and PED.

+Epstein files released in January 2026 show that Bach had sought Epstein's funding for tuition, accommodation, conference travel, tuition for his children’s private school and that he had discussed an invitation to visit Epstein in the Caribbean in 2014.